The Christian Church (Disciples of Christ):

 The fact that our practice is to dip people down into the water and be brought back up again may have several symbolic meanings.
 One common one is that it is symbolic of the death, burial, and resurrection of Christ.
 It symbolizes the washing away of sins, and the person being baptized is brought up out of the water as a new person in Christ—the old person is buried and the new person has repented and intends to walk in the way of Christ.
 It is our belief that we are baptized in the name of the Father, the Son, and the Holy Spirit, and the water itself is symbolic.

-Briefly then, our most characteristic beliefs about baptism are that immersion is the most acceptable form of baptism but we do not judge others on this base.
-We are not Calvinistic and do not embrace the concept of original sin; we believe in baptism at the age of consent; baptism is symbolic and does not carry with it the magic of water regeneration; we baptize in the name of the Father, the Son, and the Holy Spirit; and baptism is necessary to receive the gift of the Holy Spirit.
+Briefly then, our most characteristic beliefs about Baptism are that immersion is the most acceptable form of Baptism, but we do not judge others on this basis.
+We are not Calvinistic and do not embrace the concept of original sin; we believe in Baptism at the age of consent; Baptism is symbolic and does not carry with it the magic of water regeneration; we baptize in the name of the Father, the Son, and the Holy Spirit; and Baptism is necessary to receive the gift of the Holy Spirit.

 Independence of Thought

 Sometimes the Christian Church (Disciples of Christ) is criticized because it has no formal dogma or specific statement of beliefs to which a person must subscribe in order to become a member.

 One of the most vehement criticisms can be found in a book entitled The Old Log House: A History and Defense of the Cumberland Presbyterian Church.
 The book was published by the Cumberland Presbyterian Publishing House in 1880 and it was written by T. C. Blake, D.D.
 The book goes through 264 pages of dismissing the beliefs of the Catholic, Episcopal, Presbyterian, Baptist, Methodist, Lutheran, Congregationalist, and Campbellite (CC/DC) churches.